Bobby Witt Jr. Player Props: Royals vs. Rays

-On Friday, Bobby Witt Jr. (.486 slugging percentage in past 10 games, including two home runs) and the Kansas City Royals face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 6:40 PM ET.
+On Saturday, Bobby Witt Jr. (.395 on-base percentage in past 10 games, 103 points above season-long percentage) and the Kansas City Royals face the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rays.
+In his most recent game, he had two hits (going 2-for-3) against the Rays.

 Bobby Witt Jr. Game Info & Props vs. the Rays